AlphaHydrae/blog/source/_posts/2013-06-13-god-unicorns-and-nginx.markdown

   keepalive_timeout 65;

+  # Unicorn cluster.
+This is simply the path to the socket.
-  # Unicorn socket.
-Load balancing is done entirely by the operating system kernel.
+  # Load balancing is done entirely by the operating system kernel.
   upstream myapp_cluster {
     server unix:/path/to/app/tmp/sockets/unicorn.sock;
   }